Castle Leslie Estate

 • Parking: Free parking is available near the village green and at the Castle Leslie visitor centre.

-• Opening times: The heritage trail is open year‑round and is free to walk.
-Castle Leslie’s café and tea rooms operate Monday‑Saturday, 10:00‑17:00 (check the estate website for seasonal variations).
-The former station building opens for community events; the replica signal cabin can be viewed at any time.
+• Opening times: The trail is open year-round and free to walk.
+Castle Leslie’s café and tea rooms typically operate Monday to Saturday, 10:00–17:00, though hours can shift seasonally.
+The replica signal cabin and station exterior can be viewed at any time.

-• Mobile app: Download “One Village, Two Voices” (iOS/Android) for audio narration, QR‑code triggers and downloadable maps.
+• App access: Download “One Village, Two Voices” before your visit to ensure smooth offline access to audio clips and downloadable maps.